opheliagame/archive/src/pages/2021-02-19-pista-site-february/index.md

 excerpt: ''
 ---

-I never thought that I'd be doing this but here we are, I'm writing for the web and you're reading me!
-But let's get right into it without dilly dallying
+Hey!
+Yes since I have never written for THE Web before this is how I'll start.
+This is probably not going to be very good since aforementioned haha but hopefully if you are as new to shaders as I am, and are learning them yourself, you might find something of value in here.

 This article is the start of a series of articles that I plan on writing about shaders while learning how to write them.
 Documenting the learning process in this way will hopefully help me understand what areas I have covered, where I feel comfortable, and which parts I should focus on next.
-I've always been someone who starts something but never really gets around to finishing it, and so I hope that I can finally end that with these articles and have more understanding after, let's say a month, of where I was and where I am headed(looking at you @kayserifserif, thanks for the inspiration!)
+I've always been someone who starts something but never really gets around to finishing it, and so I hope that I can finally end that with these articles and have more understanding after, let's say a month, of [where I was and where I am headed](https://www.instagram.com/p/CLZmyd3B3vv/)([@kayserifserif](https://www.instagram.com/kayserifserif/), thank you for the inspiration!)

-## Aand it's shader time
+### Aand it's shader time

 Today I will be going through a shader I wrote to recreate an old sketch made in Processing.